chapel-lang/chapel/doc/release/README.chplenv.rst

                         Cray pre-built module only)
         ==============  ===============================================

    If CHPL_TASKS is not set it defaults to "qthreads" unless the target platform is either "cygwin*" or "netbsd*", the target compiler is "cray-prgenv-cray", or the target architecture is "knc".
 For those configurations it defaults to "fifo".
-On Cray XC and XE (TM) systems when using the pre-built module, it defaults to "muxed".
+On Cray XC and XE (TM) systems when using the pre-built module, it defaults to "qthreads".

    .. note::
      Note that the Chapel util/quickstart/setchplenv.* source scripts set